develobing/develobing/README.md

 - https://foocord.com: Record the food you've eaten, or share the places where you've dined.
 - https://mozipso.com: Post to gather like-minded company for any activities.
 - https://woorilang.com: Save useful English expressions and share them with others for collaborative learning.
+- https://questaker.com: Create quests and assign them to users to boost engagement.

 [ And a number of great projects for various companies.
 Check out my portfolio site to see more! ]